SEO is key to boosting your eCommerce business, and with our eCommerce expert guide, you’re sure to master this marketing strategy.

 That’s not all on technical SEO.
 Keep reading for our best tips to master this first fundamental.

 Technical SEO starts with choosing the right platform upon which to build your website.

 There are many different options to choose from, from WordPress to Squarespace and Weebly, with each offering different capabilities.
-Still, you’ll want to find the most SEO friendly platform for your unique business.
+Still, you’ll want to find the most SEO-friendly platform for your unique business.
 Our team at Comrade has created a great list of the top-performing website builders to help you narrow it down.
 How do we do this?
-When it comes to choosing the right one for you and your business, consider the plug-ins and features that are offered, ease of use of the site interface, the helpful features, as well as user satisfaction.
+When it comes to choosing the right one for you and your business, consider the plug-ins and features offered, ease of use of the site interface, helpful features, and user satisfaction.

 On top of the commonly known website-building platforms, there’s another option called Magento.
 Our team at Catapult Revenue has years of experience working with Magento (we’ve even been ranked among the Top Magento Developers in January 2021, according to DesignRush).
 We can say that Magento is user-friendly like WordPress – great for those without a technical background.
 The platform has updated its layouts and plugins for a seamless eCommerce experience and features elements like navigation links, page titles, and website loading speed to optimize eCommerce.
 We do have some key tips to improve your SEO success on Magento, including avoiding duplicate content and using HTTPS, but overall it’s a seamless platform.